Ceci007/Ceci007/README.md

 - 🔭 I'm currently learning Typescript
 - 🌱 I want to improve my software engineer skills
 - 👯 I’m looking to collaborate with other developers to create a great app
-- 🥅 2021 Goals: Work for an international company
+- 🥅 2022 Goals: stay in the same company at least for 3 years in a row
 - ⚡ Fun fact: I can play the guitar
 <br></br>
 > ### Connect with me